renerocksai/cryptozombies/README.md

 Since we're using coc.vim in neovim, we need to extend our coc-settings.json like so:

-1. Open it via the `:CocSettings` command
+1. Open it via the `:CocConfig` command
 2. Add the following snippet: